 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Delaware's proposed law.

-"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+"Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Delaware's proposed law states that terminating one's life under the law is not suicide.
 (See HB140, Section 2512B.)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.